-Southern boundary is stock fenced against industrial estate (Hammonds and Agricultural Machinery) and Gowlett Trust.
-To the west is also Gowlett Trust to the north is Town River and the east the main line railway.
+Southern boundary is stock fenced against industrial estate (Hammonds and Agricultural Machinery) and David Mack (Norfolk farmer and developer).
+To the west also David Mack; to the north - Town River and to the east - main line railway.

-13.2 Access: No public right of way but access from Blyth Road Industrial Estate via a field gate and cattle grid plus kissing gate, surfaced as a spur linking to the all-weather Track.
+13.2 Access: From the south no public right of way but access from Blyth Road Industrial Estate via a field gate and cattle grid plus kissing gate, surfaced as a spur linking to the all-weather Track.

 13.3 There is access to Chestnut Meadow by kissing gate and field gate and a bridge over the Town River and there is a large access under the railway into Blyth Meadow.
-There is no official access to the Gowlett Trust land but our boundary has a stile and kissing gate and the stile is well used by dog walkers who gain access to their land.